simplyadrian/cookbook-blockdevice-simplyadrian/README.md

 attributes are on available.
 It will work on subsequent runs.

 #### snapshots_restore.rb
 Restores an EBS volume from snapshot.
+You must take snapshot(s) of the volume first using the blockdevice-nativex::snapshots_restore recipe.
+It is recommended that the restore recipe is last in the nodes run list.

 To best ensure this recipe can match volumes to local devices the ebs_volume attribute data structure should look like below for each data volume: